docop/Condor2Arduino/README.md

 Condor soaring simulator (v2)
 ref: www.condorsoaring.com/
-ref http://www.condorsoaring.com/manual/ UDP data
+ref http://www.condorsoaring.com/manual/ UDP data Checkout current issue of Sailplane and Gliding, August-September- 5 pages of experiments, false trails...

 Simple program that collects the Condor UDP output and converts it to output to a serial port